freeradical13/freeradical13.github.io/index.md

 A genome may be made up of one or more DNA or RNA molecules called [chromosomes][] (either linear or circular), and zero or more double-stranded DNA molecules called [plasmids][] (usually circular).
 Chromosomes contain the genes necessary for life under normal conditions and replicate together, whereas plasmids contain additional genes besides those of the required chromosomes and replicate independently from chromosomal DNA.

+Chromosomes are coiled into a condensed area using [histone][] proteins.
+Each part of the chromosome that wraps twice around eight histones is called a [nucleosome][].

-Structural proteins called [Histones][] may attach to chromosomes to pack them into a smaller area.
-The combination of chromosomes and any histones is called [Chromatin][].
+A chromosome and any histones is called [Chromatin][].

 ## Organisms